You’ll find our campus nestled down by the river in the city’s University and Innovation Quarter, just a short stroll

 We’re proud to say our Veterans and Families Institute is the first in the country to research the needs of former military personnel and their families.
 Meanwhile, the Positive Ageing institute addresses ageing-related issues, including improving quality of life and fostering independent living; and our IT institute uses advanced research tools and techniques to develop new IT solutions and enhance existing systems.

 If you’re a first-year undergraduate, it’s more than likely you’ll live on campus in the Student Village.
 Our students love the fact they’re only ever a few minutes away from all the action whether that’s lectures, cafes, the library, clubs or Students’ Union fun.

-You can relax in the Students’ Union lounge, in the Tindal building, which hosts everything from bar nights to live music – and also runs a weekly student night at Evoke nightclub in the city centre.
+You can relax in the Students’ Union lounge, in the Tindal building, which hosts everything from bar nights to live music – and also runs a weekly club night, Midweek Mashup, in the city centre.
 The SU supports over 30 clubs and societies and is always encouraging its members to create more.

 And then, of course, there’s sport.
 We have a proud tradition of sporting success from judo to distance running and you’ll find plenty of opportunities to get involved – and get active!